dougeby/IntuneDocs/intune-user-help/use-managed-apps-on-your-device-android.md

 ## How do I get managed apps?
 After you register your device with the Company Portal, there are three ways to get managed apps.
-* Your organization automatically imstalls apps to your device at time of enrollment.
+* Your organization automatically installs apps to your device at time of enrollment.
 To learn about enrollment, see [Enroll your device in Intune](enroll-your-device-in-Intune-android.md).
 * Your organization makes managed apps available to you in Company Portal.
 Go to the Company Portal app or website to search, view, and install these apps.
 * You install an app from the Google Play store, and then sign in to the app with your work or school account.

 ## What can my company support manage in an app?
-The following list describes what your company support can manage in an app.
+The following list describes the settings your company support can manage within an app.
 These settings affect how you view, access, and otherwise use work or school data on your device:

 -   Access to specific websites